hmlauth/IngrediFeed/README.md

 # Recipe-App
 Make an easy choice from three recipe options based on either the ingredients in your kitchen, health restrictions, and/or the cuisine of your desire, and feel satisfied with your choice!
-This application calls on two different APIs utlizing your unput to deliver desired recipes.
-Design primarily by Materialize.
+This application calls on two different APIs utlizing your input to deliver desired recipes.

 <h1 align="center">Our Origin Story</h1>
 <p align="center">We all love food</br>